 C06 – Oxytocin and reward processing

-C07 – Polycystic ovary syndrome (PCOS), androgens, reward processing
+C07 – Polycystic ovary syndrome (PCOS), emotion regulation and sexual function

 C08 – Anti-estrogenic therapy in pre- vs. postmenopausal breast cancer patients